 The Secret is the Wedge.
 The Self Prying PRO-BAR features an integrated wedge built into the face of the tool.
 When used with a hammer, the face is driven between or under materials causing the wedge to generate a very forceful prying action.

 Terrific on Tile.
 I wish I had had this tool when I installed new kitchen flooring in our home.
 I needed to remove twelve-inch square tiles that did not give up their grip easily.
-I tried the Self Prying PRO-BAR on similar tile, and found that the closed wedge applied triple the force of prying alone, quickly and easily breaking the bond between the mortar and substrate.
+I tried the Self-Prying PRO-BAR on a similar tile and found that the closed wedge applied triple the force of prying alone, quickly and easily breaking the bond between the mortar and substrate.

 A Beast on Framing.
 At this point, I moved on to framing.
 Here, too, the center wedge easily separated the framing members and by twisting the face sideways I was quickly able to finish the job.

 When it comes to demolition, this tool really is “engineered for the task”.
 Take a look at the video, you’ll see what I mean.

 Have your project done by a local, qualified professional.